Reserved political positions: Argentina

 The Argentine law requires for a 50% quota for female candidates for Congress.

+Canada

+In the Nova Scotia House of Assembly, "exceptional constituencies" exist to ensure representation of Acadians (Argyle, Clare, and Richmond) and Black Nova Scotians (Preston).
+In 2024, the Nova Scotia Supreme Court ruled that a fourth Acadian riding should be established in northern Cape Breton.

 Colombia

 Under the 2016 peace agreement brokered between the Colombian government and the FARC rebel group, five seats in the Senate and five seats in the House of Representatives are reserved for former FARC combatants.

 United States

 Due to treaties signed by the United States in 1830 and 1835, two Native American tribes (the Cherokee and Choctaw) each hold the right to a non-voting delegate in the House of Representatives.
 As of 2019, only the Cherokee Nation has ever attempted to exercise that right.

 The Maine House of Representatives reserves three non-voting positions for the Passamaquoddy, Maliseet, and Penobscot.

+The Democratic and Republican national committees, as well as their state committees, maintain rules for equal division for women in internal leadership and representative positions.

 Oceania

 Fiji

 Fiji used to provide for the election of specific numbers of Members of Parliament on the basis of three racially defined constituencies: the indigenous Fijians, the Fijian Indians and the "General" electorate.